aiexplorations/object_store_demo/README.md

 ```

 This is expected, as the distributed setup will have a higher latency due to the network overhead.
+## Design Choices
+1. **Scalability**
+   - The system is designed to be scalable, and can be deployed on a single node, or distributed across multiple nodes.
+   - The current implementation uses Docker Swarm Mode to orchestrate the services, and ensure that they are running and healthy.
+   - The services are designed to be stateless, and can be scaled horizontally to handle a higher volume of requests.

 2. **Storage Strategy**
    - MinIO for object persistence